Advanced Scheduling Strategies for Distributed Quantum Computing Jobs: Scheduling Methods

 \subsection{EPR Scheduler with Node Selection}

-Given that the EPR scheduler does not consistently achieve full utilization of nodes and links at each scheduling step, and considering that the network exhibits heterogeneous link characteristics, the integration of a node-selection algorithm (Algorithm \ref{alg:node_selection}) with the EPR scheduler enhances resource allocation by prioritizing nodes according to their connectivity and network topology.

-This ensures that the chosen nodes are connected via the most efficient links, reducing communication overhead and improving scheduling performance.
+Given that the EPR scheduler has relatively low QPU utilization and considering that the network exhibits heterogeneous link characteristics, the integration of a node-selection algorithm (Algorithm~\ref{alg:node_selection}) with the EPR scheduler enhances resource allocation by prioritizing nodes that are connected via the most efficient links to reduce job's execution time and improve overall scheduling performance.